0ad-matters/10ad/README.md

 Increased capacity and gather rates are the default, and there are almost no eco upgrades available (Some civs, such as Gauls, still offer an additional upgrade).

+### Town and City phase upgrades

+They are FAST and free.

 ### Housing